kanokHossain/kanokHossain/README.md

 - 💰 Experienced with international and local payment gateways.
 - 💳 PayPal, Stripe, SSL Commerz, and more.
-- 🌐 Shopify and Xero integration.
+- 🛍 Experienced in integrating with Shopify, Xero, and various e-commerce APIs for seamless connectivity.
 - 💻 Expertise with other external APIs.

 ### 🎨 Design Patterns